How to Know When You Need Professional Support on a Creative Project

 Signs that outside support would help

-What a session actually covers
+What creative project support actually covers

 Artist Strategy Sessions are available for artists navigating a live project or opportunity before committing.